 Table of Contents

-James was a half-brother of Jesus and the son of Mary and Joseph.
+James was a brother of Jesus and the son of Mary and Joseph (Matthew 13:55).
 He was considered an apostle in the early Christian church.
 Paul wrote, “But other of the apostles saw I none, save James the Lord’s brother” (Galatians 1:19).
 Although this James was not one of the original Twelve Apostles (Matthew 10:2-3), he was an important figure during he Apostolic Age.

 Paul further describes James as being one of the persons to whom the risen Christ showed himself (1 Corinthians 15:3–8).
 Paul also refers to him as an apostle (Galatians 1:19).
 When the Council of Jerusalem met to consider and decided on what rules Gentile Christians should be required to keep, James formulated the final consensus (Acts 15:13-21).
 His speech showed his reliance on Scripture, and focus on the grace over the law.
 Although his ministry was dedicated for the Jewish Christians, he cared also for the gentiles believers.